etorreborre/api-discovery/README.md

 Please refer to individual installation instructions of sub-projects for more detailed information and configuration parameters.

-- TODO add build script to automatically build projects, docker images and start docker compose
+- TODO add build script to automatically build projects, docker images and start docker compose (see [#8](https://github.com/zalando-incubator/api-discovery/issues/8))

 ### Contributing